-Answers for this question (#24) are provided directly from Afilias, the back-end provider of registry services for this TLD.
+Answers for this question (#24) are based on the specifications for the intended back-end provider of registry services for this TLD.

-Afilias operates a state-of-the-art EPP-based Shared Registration System (SRS) that is secure, stable and reliable.
+The future registry back-end service provider will operate a state-of-the-art EPP-based Shared Registration System (SRS) that is secure, stable and reliable.
 The SRS is a critical component of registry operations that must balance the business requirements for the registry and its customers, such as numerous domain acquisition and management functions.
-The SRS meets or exceeds all ICANN requirements given that Afilias:
+The SRS will meet or exceed all ICANN requirements given that the registry back-end service provider will:

-- Operates a secure, stable and reliable SRS which updates in real-time and in full compliance with Specification 6 of the new gTLD Registry Agreement; - Is committed to continuously enhancing our SRS to meet existing and future needs; - Currently exceeds contractual requirements and will perform in compliance with Specification 10 of the new gTLD Registry Agreement; - Provides SRS functionality and staff, financial, and other resources to more than adequately meet the technical needs of this TLD, and; - Manages the SRS with a team of experienced technical professionals who can seamlessly integrate this TLD into the Afilias registry platform and support the TLD in a secure, stable and reliable manner.
+• Operate a secure, stable and reliable SRS which updates in real-time and in full compliance with Specification 6 of the new gTLD Registry Agreement;

+• be committed to continuously enhancing our SRS to meet existing and future needs;

+• Exceed contractual requirements and will perform in compliance with Specification 10 of the new gTLD Registry Agreement;

+• Provide SRS functionality and staff, financial, and other resources to more than adequately meet the technical needs of this TLD, and;

+• Manage the SRS with a team of experienced technical professionals who can seamlessly integrate this TLD into the registry platform and support the TLD in a secure, stable and reliable manner.